 - FDI Inflow:

-The government operates with limited transparency and accountability, but a new performance management system was implemented in 2014 to improve efficiency.
-Misuses of resources, bribery, collusion, and nepotism are major problems.
-Bhutan’s civil and criminal codes include many modern provisions based on English common law.
+Government transparency and accountability are limited, but in 2015, Bhutan’s Anti-Corruption Commission stepped up efforts to crack down on corruption.
+Civil and criminal codes include many modern provisions based on English common law.
 Property rights are generally better protected than in other South Asian countries, but it is difficult to register property and enforce contracts.

-Bhutan’s top individual income tax rate is 25 percent, and its top corporate tax rate is 30 percent.
+The top income tax rate is 25 percent, and the corporate tax rate is 30 percent.
 Other taxes include a property tax and an excise tax.
 The overall tax burden equals 13 percent of total domestic income.
 A value-added tax is set to be introduced to broaden the tax base.
-Government spending amounts to 32.9 percent of total domestic output, and public debt equals 110 percent of domestic output.
+Government spending amounts to 32.9 percent of total domestic output, and public debt equals more than 100 percent of GDP.

 Recent reforms have reduced the cost of starting a business by eliminating the minimum capital requirement.
 Despite some improvement, the labor market’s supply-and-demand imbalance persists.
 India provides subsidized liquefied petroleum gas and kerosene to Bhutan, and the two governments are co-financing numerous hydropower projects.
 The state maintains significant financial and commercial controls.

 Bhutan has a 10 percent tariff rate.
 Importation of goods is time-consuming.
 Investment levels in several sectors of the economy are capped; otherwise, foreign and domestic investors are generally treated equally under the law.
 Opening the banking sector to more foreign partnerships has improved competition, but the lack of access to financing is a serious constraint for potential entrepreneurs.